Key Takeaways

 Resilience is not built in the moment of crisis; it is embedded through structured planning.
 Organizations with robust planning processes can absorb shocks, reroute flows, and prioritize critical orders without losing sight of long-term strategy.
 Over time, this preparedness builds customer loyalty, protects revenue streams, and ensures business continuity.

-The Process of Supply Chain Planning
+The Core Elements of Supply Chain Planning

 1. Demand Planning